sarahciston/codingcare/posts/0critintro.md

 >"By reinforcing the idea that there is a split between theory and practice or by creating such a split, both groups [elite academia and anti-intellectuals] deny the power of liberatory education for critical consciousness, thereby perpetuating conditions that reinforce our collective exploitation and repression.
 >>–bell hooks @hooksTeachingTransgressEducation1994

->"Theory is not inherently healing, liberatory, or revolutionary. lt fulfills this function only when we ask that it do so and direct our theorizing towards this end."
+>"Theory is not inherently healing, liberatory, or revolutionary. lt fulfills this function only when we ask that it do so and direct our theorizing towards this end." >>–bell hooks @hooksTeachingTransgressEducation1994

 It requires we reunite the divisions between theory and practice, between user and programmer, which were artificially split from the start.
 [XXXexplain] [^hoff] [^nardi] It requires un-siloing of domains and disciplines, the artificial boundaries that devide technologists from activists.

 It requires we find common language, common value/appreciation/respect that comes with working knowledge of the whole working system.

+**The technical means how (coding skills) and the critical/analytical means how (analytical, political, aesthetic, ethical contexts) and the material means how (data, energy, hardware) have to combine / are inseparable.**

 #### Approachable, accessible // Care means access